Etoposide (By mouth)

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.

 - This medicine may cause leukemia (cancer of the blood or bone marrow) in rare cases.
 Talk with your doctor about any concerns you have about this.

 - This medicine may make your mouth sore and irritated.
 Brush your teeth with a soft-bristle toothbrush or mouth swab.

-- Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
-Ask your doctor or nurse about other ways to control these side effects.
+- Cancer medicine can cause nausea or vomiting, sometimes even after you receive medicine to prevent these effects.
+Ask your doctor or nurse about other ways to control any nausea or vomiting that might happen.
 If the medicine does not help (you can't keep liquids down), call your doctor.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.